Helensburgh

 Helensburgh shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's university qualification rates are notably high at 30.0% of residents aged 15+, surpassing the Rest of NSW average of 21.3% and the SA4 region average of 25.2%.
+The area's university qualification rate of 30.0% among residents aged 15+ exceeds the Rest of NSW average of 21.3% and the SA4 region's average of 25.2%.
 Bachelor degrees are most prevalent at 19.3%, followed by postgraduate qualifications (7.7%) and graduate diplomas (3.0%).
-Vocational credentials are also prominent, with 40.7% of residents aged 15+ holding such qualifications, including advanced diplomas (12.7%) and certificates (28.0%).
+Vocational credentials are also prominent, with 40.7% of residents aged 15+ holding them; advanced diplomas account for 12.7% and certificates for 28.0%.

-Educational participation is high, with 30.5% of residents currently enrolled in formal education, comprising 10.6% in primary, 7.8% in secondary, and 4.3% in tertiary education.
-Helensburgh's five schools have a combined enrollment of 1,004 students as of the latest data.
-The area demonstrates above-average socio-educational conditions with an ICSEA score of 1065.
-Educational facilities include four primary schools and one K-12 school.
-School places per 100 residents stand at 11.0, lower than the regional average of 15.0, indicating some students may attend schools in nearby areas.
+Educational participation is high at 30.5%, including 10.6% in primary education, 7.8% in secondary education, and 4.3% pursuing tertiary education.
+Helensburgh's five schools have a combined enrollment of 1,004 students.
+The area has above-average socio-educational conditions (ICSEA: 1065).
+The educational mix includes four primary schools and one K-12 school.
+School places per 100 residents stand at 10.9, below the regional average of 15.0, indicating some students may attend schools in adjacent areas.

 Frequently Asked Questions - Education